John-Cassidy/Restore/README_SERVER.md

 dotnet user-secrets list
 ```

-## Publishing
+## Publishing - Create Production Build

 In this section:

-- Create a Production BUild of the React App
+- Create a Production Build of the React App
 - Host the React app on the API (Kestrel) Server
 - Switch Database server to PostGreSQL
 - \*Setup and configure Heroku (no longer free to use)

-  - Publish to alternative cloud provider
+  - Publish to alternative cloud provider (Fly.io)

 ### Setup Client to run in api folder's sub-folder: wwwroot